 Victor Guerin (b.
 1993) is a Franco-British artist working across sculpture, installation, and painting.
 He holds an MA in Sculpture from the Royal College of Art (2024) and an MEng from Arts et Métiers ParisTech (2016).
 Guerin was a finalist for the Hyundai Award for Excellence in Sustainability and Creative Practice (2024) and received the Averil Picot Art Award (2023).
 His work has been exhibited at the Royal Scottish Academy, Dalkeith Palace, and the New Zealand Academy of Fine Arts, and is held in public collections in China and private collections in the UK, Canada, and France.

-In 2025, I received an institutional commission from neimënster (Luxembourg, LU) to create Cracks of Potential for the Graines exhibition – a body of work composed of salvaged concrete, bitumen, and stones that explores nature’s quiet reclamation of urban infrastructure.
-In 2024, I presented Ephemeral Structures, a series of computer-aided, coil-built ceramics balancing geometric precision with organic fluidity.
-My Royal College of Art degree show, Echoes of Extraction, examined material life cycles and their environmental consequences.
+In 2025 I was commissioned by neimënster (Luxembourg) to create Cracks of Potential for the Graines exhibition: salvaged concrete, bitumen and stone assembled to show nature prising open urban fabric.
+In 2024 I presented Ephemeral Structures, a series of coil-built, computer-aided ceramics that counterpose geometric constraint with organic flow.
+My Royal College of Art degree show, Echoes of Extraction, mapped material life cycles and their environmental costs.

-I intend to further develop large-scale, site-responsive works and public commissions.
+I am developing large-scale, site-responsive works and public commissions.